clevercanyon/skeleton/dev/.files/docs/possibilities.md

 ## All Possible Combinations

 Our build system supports `appType` on `targetEnv` directives.
 However, not all combinations actually make sense.
-For example, we're not likely to create a `multipage` app and target a `webw` environment.
-The same with `multipage` on `any`, because a multipage app needs to target something that will serve it as HTML.
-Likewise, creating a `custom` on `cfp` app makes little sense.
+For example, we're not likely to create a `mpa` app and target a `webw` environment.
+The same with a `mpa` on `any`, because a multipage app needs to target something that will serve it as HTML.
+Likewise, creating a `cma` on `cfp` makes little sense.
-Instead, we'd create a `multipage` on `cfp` app.
+Instead, we'd create a `mpa` on `cfp` app.

 ### Multipage Apps

-- clevercanyon/skeleton.multipage `any`
+- clevercanyon/skeleton.mpa `any`
-- clevercanyon/skeleton.multipage.cfp
+- clevercanyon/skeleton.mpa.cfp
-- clevercanyon/skeleton.multipage.cfw
+- clevercanyon/skeleton.mpa.cfw
-- clevercanyon/skeleton.multipage.node
+- clevercanyon/skeleton.mpa.node
-- clevercanyon/skeleton.multipage.web
+- clevercanyon/skeleton.mpa.web
-- clevercanyon/skeleton.multipage.webw
+- clevercanyon/skeleton.mpa.webw

 ### Custom Apps

-- clevercanyon/skeleton (`custom` on `any`)
+- clevercanyon/skeleton (`cma` on `any`)
-- clevercanyon/skeleton.custom.cfp
+- clevercanyon/skeleton.cma.cfp
-- clevercanyon/skeleton.custom.cfw
+- clevercanyon/skeleton.cma.cfw
-- clevercanyon/skeleton.custom.node
+- clevercanyon/skeleton.cma.node
-- clevercanyon/skeleton.custom.web
+- clevercanyon/skeleton.cma.web
-- clevercanyon/skeleton.custom.webw
+- clevercanyon/skeleton.cma.webw

 ## All Rational Combinations